-Quick as a wink, Santa bedecks basic glass votive holders to cast a holiday glow across your tabletop.
-Purchase puffy Santa stickers from your local crafts or scapbooking store.
-Dot clear glass votive candleholders with the Santa stickers and other Christmas-motif stickers, such as stars, snowflakes, snowmen, reindeer, or packages, to create a pleasing holiday scene.
+Use basic glass votive holders to cast a holiday glow across your tabletop.
+To decorate, purchase puffy Santa stickers from your local crafts or scapbooking store.
+Dot clear glass votive candleholders with the Santa stickers and other Christmas-motif stickers, such as stars, snowflakes, snowmen, reindeer, or packages, to create an adorable holiday scene.

 Editor's Tip: Replicate this look with your favorite holiday image.
 Choose a vintage image or copyright-free graphic, and follow the ornament instructions.
 Images with the appearance of a book cover work best.

 Santa Claus Banner

 Wave a flag for Santa's favorite season.
 Reuse Christmas cards featuring the jolly old elf's image in a festive banner.
 Choose a single Santa image or string different depictions for an eclectic view of the season's familiar gift giver.
 Add printed or handwritten sentiments between ribbon-hung Santas for a banner that expresses your personal holiday perspective.